dendronhq/dendron-site/vault/dendron.release.changelog.0-5-x.md

 Dendron Markdown Preview Enhanced is no longer required to use Dendron.

-By default, all new users will get [[Preview V2|dendron.topic.preview-v2]] as the default.
-Existing users that have not turned on V2 will see no change but can and are encourage to switch to preview v2 by following the instructions [[here|dendron.topic.preview-v2#uninstall-dendron-markdown-preview-enhanced]].
+By default, all new users will get [[Preview|dendron.topic.preview]] as the default.
+Existing users that have not turned on V2 will see no change but can and are encourage to switch to preview v2 by following the instructions [[here|dendron.topic.preview#uninstall-dendron-markdown-preview-enhanced]].
 Dendron Markdown Preview Enhanced should now be considered deprecated and subject to removal later this year.

 ### Enhancements
 - control graph zoom sensiitivity